Frank J. Sprague: New York: Grand Central, elevators in skyscrapers

-From 1896 to 1900 Sprague served on the Commission for Terminal Electrification of the New York Central Railroad, including the Grand Central Terminal in New York City, where he designed a system of automatic train control to ensure compliance with trackside signals.
+From 1896 to 1900 Sprague served on the Commission for Terminal Electrification of the New York Central Railroad, including the Grand Central Station in New York City, where he designed a system of automatic train control to ensure compliance with trackside signals.
 He founded the Sprague Safety Control & Signal Corporation to develop and build this system.
 Along with William J. Wilgus, he designed the Wilgus-Sprague bottom contact third rail system used by the railroads leading into Grand Central Terminal.

 During World War I, Sprague served on the Naval Consulting Board.
 Then, in the 1920s, he devised a method for safely running two independent elevators, local and express, in a single shaft, to conserve floor space.
 He sold this system, along with systems for activating elevator car safety systems when acceleration or speed became too great, to the Westinghouse Company.

 Legacy

 Sprague's developments in electric traction let cities grow larger, while his development of the elevator permitted greater concentration in their commercial sections and increased the profitability of commercial buildings.
 Sprague's inventions made modern light rail and rapid transit systems possible, which today still function on the same principles.

 The iconic Sprague-Thomson rolling stock of the Paris Métro, in service from 1908 to 1983, are still referred to as les rames Sprague ("Sprague trainsets") today.

 Sprague's engines were used as far afield as Sydney Harbour in Australia.
 A five-horsepower Lundell electric motor used at the Cockatoo Island Dockyard between 1900 and 1980 is now in the collection of the National Museum of Australia in Canberra.